nationalarchives/ds-caselaw-frontend-prototype/README.md

 * broad support (with the exception of IE) and degrades gracefully to a text field
 * will present users with controls appropriate to their browsing context
 * it allows us to set minimum and maximum values (which correspond to the available dates)

+We recommend that the production implementation of date inputs should use either the `pattern` attribute, server-side validation and/or object detection to support user input (a bit of thought will be necessary to identify the best combination of these).

 We also think that the three text box pattern for dates within the GOV.UK design system feels less appropriate in the context of a set of filters than it does in a form.